Mae Sot Tak Province, Thailand Travel Guide

 Family-friendly natural sites allow for investigating and play.

-Engaging cultural activities that can be attractive to younger visitors.
+Engaging cultural things to do that can be attractive to younger visitors.

 Keeping kids comfortable and engaged on your Mae Sot trip.

 Consider breaking up long days with rest periods or pool time.
-A Town on the thai-myanmar border is laid-back, allowing for a flexible itinerary.
+A Town on the thai-myanmar border is laid-back, permitting a flexible itinerary.

 Keeping children fed and nutritious during your travels.